 Kreston Global is an international advisory and accountancy network whose focus is helping clients to be successful in every country or market they choose to operate in.
-With over 25 years' experience in assisting overseas companies set up and develop their businesses in the UK, we have the knowledge and expertise to make the process as easy as possible.
+With over 30 years experience in assisting overseas companies set up and develop their businesses in the UK, we have the knowledge and expertise to make the process as easy as possible.
+This expertise was recognised by our firm being awarded 'International Firm of the Year' at the 2024 Accounting Excellence Awards.